ezraroi/Human-AI-Collab/output/methods.md

 The real-time metabolic cycle through which the human tests AI-generated material against embodied knowing, symbolic grammar, and lived experience.
 It is the mechanism that ensures insights are **metabolized** (alpha-function) rather than adopted (Channel 2 -only bypass), preventing Category Error, PSB, and collapse of authorship.
 ## System Role
-The **core anti-collapse mechanism** of the Third Intelligence system.
+The **continuous verification protocol** running throughout all Reflective Prompting phases—the core anti-collapse mechanism of the Third Intelligence system.
+Scope:
+- Runs throughout ALL RP phases (not just Phase 4)
+- During Phase 2 (RRV Cycle): Provides quality control during co-articulation
+- During Phase 3: Checks workflow alignment
+- During Phase 4: Becomes most formalized/explicit with periodic check-ins

+RPVL is the **epistemic safety layer**  ensuring AI outputs are metabolized, not adopted.
 It:
 - Enforces alpha-function processing during dialogue (Axis B integrity).
 - Keeps AI outputs from bypassing embodiment and symbolic digestion.